haifengliu/azrefresh/mooncake/virtual-machines-linux-use-vmaccess-reset-password-or-ssh.md

 ##Requirements

-- Microsoft Azure Linux Agent version 2.0.5 or later.
+- Windows Azure Linux Agent version 2.0.5 or later.
 Most Linux images in the Virtual Machine gallery include version 2.0.5.
 To find out which version is installed, run `waagent -version`.
 To update the agent, follow the instructions in the [Azure Linux Agent User Guide].

 - The Azure PowerShell module.
 The module includes the **Set-AzureVMExtension**  cmdlet, which you'll run commands with to use the **VMAccessForLinux** extension.
 For details on setting up the module, see [How to install and configure Azure PowerShell].